-Over the years, w've worked to publish what we hoped would be the gold standard review of the NYRR NYC half marathon course.
-NYRR has changed the course several times over the years, undoing all my hours of work creating course elevation profiles, comparisons to previous years, adjusting GPS profiles, and analyzing the angle of the sun on race day.
+Over the years, we've worked to publish what we is the gold standard review of the NYRR NYC Half Marathon course.
+NYRR has changed the course several times over the years, including this year, 2023, meaning that each year requires an update of course elevation profiles, comparisons to previous years, and analyzing the angle of the sun on race day.

 So let's get to work.
-Note that the images referencing 2019 are accurate for 2022.
-As stated above, the NYC HALF did not occur in 2020 and 2021.
+Note that the images referencing 2019 are accurate for 2023 comparisons.

 THE FIRST HALF

 A race of this size requires planning not only for the race itself, but for getting to the start with as little stress as possible.
 The corral area on Washington Ave for this year's race is similar to the NYRR Brooklyn Half which loads on Eastern Parkway and starts on Washington Ave.
 To accommodate this, NYRR will have a 5 wave system this year, as compared to 4 from 2022.
 Runners will wait on Washington Ave per the official start line map, though with 20K people, we suspect that some part of Eastern Parkway will also be used.